7 Best Renters Insurance Companies in Iowa 2025

 Here are some things that are not covered by renters insurance.

 • Non-covered events.
-While most property damage is covered, there are certain events that are not covered by renters insurance, including floods and personal negligence.
+While most property damage is covered, certain events are not covered by renters insurance, including floods and personal negligence.

 • Damage above the policy limit.
 Your policy limit dictates the maximum amount reimbursable in the event of a claim; if your policy limit is $15,000, that’s the maximum amount you will be reimbursed, and anything over that limit will be your responsibility.

 • Unscheduled valuables.
-Certain high-value items, including jewelry and art, must be scheduled separately at an additional cost; unscheduled valuables will not be covered.
+High-value items, including jewelry and art, must be scheduled separately at an additional cost; unscheduled valuables will not be covered.

-You should always read the fine print of your renters insurance policy to ensure that you understand your coverage and policy limits.
+You should always read the fine print of your renters insurance policy to understand your coverage and policy limits.

 Synopsis